 Need to Remove a Bumper Sticker?
-Here’s How
+Here Are Some Steps to Try

 Perhaps your honor student has gone on to college.
 Maybe your favorite political candidate is now out of office.
 Perhaps you just don’t think that one band is so cool anymore.
 Or maybe you need to sell your car.